 - Until the status light on the back of the case begins to flash white, hold down the setup button on the back of the case.

-- To access Bluetooth settings on your Mac, choose the Apple menu () > then System Preferences
+- Access Bluetooth settings on your Mac, which you can get by choosing the Apple menu () > then System Preferences

 - In System Preferences, click the Bluetooth option.